Welcome to CEU By Net. We Offer Online Courses and CEUs for Domestic Violence and Abuse, Family and Child Trauma, and Anger Management.

 EACC, NBCC, and Most State Licensure Boards: All of these courses are approved by EACC for CEAP PDHs, and by NBCC for Clock Hours of CE Credit (ACEP #6338), and by multiple State Boards in TX, FL, AL, and by all state licensure boards which approve or accept CEU by Net's certifications as 'acceptable sources of CE Credit."
 Check our State Map for your state.

-FOR Addiction CE: We are a licensed CE Provider for TCBAP (an IC&RC Member Board) and for TAAP (a pre-approved NAADAC CE Provider).
-We are also a pre-approved provider for Florida Certification Board.
+For Addiction CE: We are a licensed CE Provider for California CCAPP, Texas TCBAP (an IC&RC Member Board) and Texas TAAP (a pre-approved NAADAC CE Provider).
+We are also a pre-approved provider for Florida Certification Board and Florida Mental Health Board.
 Each of these five courses is acceptable for credit by these entities.

 All content on this site is Copyright (c) 2006-2017 by Pendragon Associates and/or CEU by Net